When Emma Falls in Love: Music and lyrics

 "When Emma Falls in Love" is four minutes and twelve seconds long.
 Swift wrote the track and produced it with Aaron Dessner, who plays instruments including acoustic, bass, electric guitars, piano, and synthesizer.
 Other musicians on the song include Benjamin Lanz (synthesizer), James Krivchenia (drums, percussion), James McAlister (synthesizer, drums, percussion), and Josh Kaufman (electric guitar, banjo, organ).
 Christopher Rowe and Mike Meadows provide background vocals, and Rowe engineered the vocals.
 Dessner and Jonathan Low engineered the track, with assistance from Lans, McAlister, Bella Blasko, and Thomas Bartlett.
 Low mixed the song and Randy Merrill mastered it.

-"When Emma Falls in Love" is an indie pop cut.
+"When Emma Falls in Love" is an indie pop and country pop song.
 It begins as a gentle ballad alongside a "lilting piano that lends the song a childlike spirit".
 It builds up to an "explosive chorus".
 The song has a "classic Nashville pop-country backing" and crossover elements between country and pop, including the use of the banjo and a piano melody.
 The lyrics detail the narrator's experience of watching a friend fall in and out of love.
 The happy ending of the song, in which the friend and a boy begin a relationship, has been compared to that of "Love Story" (2008).
 In the last verse, the narrator sings how she has learned from her friend's experiences with love and laments "To tell you the truth, sometimes I wish I was her".
 Journalists observed that "When Emma Falls in Love" underscores the narrator's admiration for her friend.
 Elle Australia described it as "a friendship song showing all her friend's best qualities".